Mazda CX-5 years to avoid — most common problems

 First-generation Mazda CX-5 (2014-2016 model years)

 The 2015 model and 2016 models have also faced some issues with the transmission and vehicle going forward in a jerking motion while stationary.
-Another common issue is headlight failure that required replacement lights, so it’s best to steer away from these model years.
+Another common issue is headlight failure which requires replacement lights, so it’s best to steer away from these model years.

 Second-generation Mazda CX-5 (2018-2019 model years)